Dr Haitham Hamoda

 Interested in a VIP pass?

-We totally understand that you might not have a chance to watch each session live.
+We totally understand that you might not have had a chance to watch each session live.

 Why not upgrade to the VIP pass and get LIFETIME access to more than 25 expert interviews?
 You’ll get the chance to watch and study these powerful sessions again and again, at any time, from anywhere!
-All for just £19.99 if you purchase before 5pm on October 14th 2022.
+All for just £24.99!

 As well as your lifetime access we’re including so many freebies too – including podcast versions of your sessions so you can listen on the go and an exclusive e-book from The Latte Lounge packed with information all about the perimenopause and menopause.

-PLUS for every VIP pass sold, we will make a donation to our charity partner – The Eve Appeal – helping fund research into gynaecological cancers.
+PLUS for every VIP pass sold, we will donate 5% to our charity partner – The Eve Appeal – helping fund research into gynaecological cancers.